375-line television system: Germany

 375-line (50 fps, interlaced) television was demonstrated in 1936 on the Berlin Funkausstellung.
 The system used electronic cameras for live exterior broadcasts.

 The system was also used on experimental transmissions of the 1936 Summer Olympics (along with the 180-line system), using the Telefunken Iconoscope camera.
-A transmitter was setup in Berlin-Witzleben, broadcasting at 42.9 MHz.
+A transmitter was set up in Berlin-Witzleben, broadcasting at 42.9 MHz.
 The Reichspost distributed the signal to major cities across Germany using cables.

 After the Games transmissions continued to viewing rooms installed on post offices.
 Philips presented a radio/TV combo receiver for the system at the 1937 Berlin Funkausstellung, and Loewe also had a receiver available.

 In the same year Telefunken demonstrated the 375-line system at the Paris Exposition Internationale des Arts et Techniques dans la Vie Moderne, displaying images taken from the exhibition's pavilion terrace.

 Italy

 In Italy 375-line television transmissions were undertaken by Arturo Castellani in 1937, with daily broadcasts from Rome, between 6pm and 9:30pm on 6.9 meters (43.45 MHz) with a power of 2 kW.